JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 • Choice of any four books per year

-– Alternative: The member will call the office when they would like a new book.
+– Customize*: The member will contact the office when they would like a new book.
+This includes all new releases and/or any hard copy books from the "All Books" section of the RFPA website.

 • Standard Bearer subscription included